LynchLab/MAPGD/README.md

 	samtools mpileup -q 25 -Q 25 -B population1.sort.bam population2.sort.bam
 	| mapgd ei -p 1,2 > allelefrequency.txt

 In the case where the ei command has been used the txt files can be further analized to estimate the seven IBD coefficients.
-Currently The tool mapgdutils.py must be used on the reformat the results, folowed by use of the SciEst.py script:
+Currently The tool mapgdutils.py must be used on the reformat the results, folowed by use of the relatedness.py script:

-	mapgdutils.py -l 10 -e 0.01 -c 50 -C 200 population.pro > population.gcf
+	mapgdutils.py -l 10 -e 0.01 -c 50 -C 200 --pro population.pro --map population.mpa > population.gcf
-	SciEst.py population.gcf
+	convert2bcf population.gcf population.bcf
+	relatedness.py population.bcf

 <h5> Other Useful Programs </h5>